Constitution and Bylaws

 - One member at large shall be designated liaison to the Young SUFU committee

 Term of Office: 2 years.
-Term is renewable up to three terms in succession at the discretion of the nominating committee upon completion of every 2 year increments
+Term is renewable up to two terms in succession at the discretion of the nominating committee upon completion of every 2 year increments

 ARTICLE VI: AUDIT REPORT